Foundations of Noncommutative Carrollian Geometry via Lie-Rinehart Pairs: rho -Lie-Rinehart Pairs and Carrollian Structures

 \subsection{Connections on \texorpdfstring{$\rho$}{rho}-Lie-Rinehart Pairs}

 Connections are ubiquitous throughout differential geometry and mathematical physics.
-Linear connections on bimodules over $\rho$-commutative can be traced back to Ciupală \cite{Ciupală:2003}; for earlier related concepts see Dubois-Violette \& Michor \cite{Dubois-Violette:1988}.
+Linear connections on bimodules over $\rho$-commutative algebras can be traced back to Ciupală \cite{Ciupală:2003}; for earlier related concepts see Dubois-Violette \& Michor \cite{Dubois-Violette:1988}.
 Lie algebroids provide enough structure to generalise the notion of a linear connection in which vector fields are replaced with sections of a vector bundle.
 Similarly, $\rho$-Lie-Rinehart pairs provide the precise structure needed to define connections that have tensorial curvature and torsion. \begin{definition} A \emph{$\rho$-Lie-Rinehart connection} on a $\rho$-Lie-Rinehart pair $(A, \mathfrak{g})$ is a $\mathbb{K}$-bilinear map $\nabla: \mathfrak{g} \times \mathfrak{g} \rightarrow \mathfrak{g}$, that satisfies the following: \begin{enumerate}[itemsep=0.5em] \item $|\nabla_u v | = |u| + |v|$; \item $\nabla_{fu} v = f \, \nabla_u v$; and \item $\nabla_u fv = \mathsf{a}_u(f)\, v + \rho(|u|, |f|)\, f \, \nabla_u v$, \end{enumerate} for all homogeneous $u,v \in \mathfrak{g}$ and homogenous $f \in \mathcal{A}$.
 Extension to non-homogeneous elements is via linearity. \end{definition} For brevity, we will refer to \emph{$\rho$-connections}.
 The existence of $\rho$-connections is not, in general, guaranteed.
 This is in stark contrast to Lie algebroid connections (in the smooth real category).
+In particular, we do not, in general, have the standard tools such as a partition of unity and coordinates.
 The curvature and torsion maps of a $\rho$-connection can be defined following the standard definitions, i.e.,

 respectively.
 Clearly, both the curvature and torsion are $\rho$-skewsymmetric, that is

 \begin{proposition} The curvature and torsion of a $\rho$-Lie-Rinehart connection are $\rho$-tensors. \end{proposition} \begin{proof} This follows from a minor modification of the standard proofs, taking care with the commutation factor (see \cite[Theorem 1]{Ciupală:2003}).
 For completeness, we include the calculations.\ \begin{description} \item[Curvature] For shorthand, we will simply denote the curvature by $R$.